allocator-one/oban-events/README.md

 end
 ```

-## Handler Management
+## Handler management

-### Renaming Handler Modules
+### Renaming or removing handler modules

 Handler module names are serialized to the database as fully-qualified Elixir module atoms (e.g., `"Elixir.MyApp.EmailHandler"`).
-When you rename a handler module, existing queued jobs will still reference the old module name and will fail when Oban tries to execute them.
+When you rename or remove a handler module, existing queued jobs will still reference the old module name and will fail when Oban tries to execute them.

-**Safe Renaming Strategy:**
+**Safe migration strategy:**

-Use a module alias to maintain backward compatibility:
+Use a module alias/stub to maintain backward compatibility during the transition:

+**Example 1: Renaming a handler**

 ```elixir
 # After renaming MyApp.EmailHandler to MyApp.Notifications.EmailHandler